Arkrez/Arkrez/README.md

 - 👋 Hi, I’m @Arkrez
 - 👀 I’m interested in ...
 Robotics and Engineering
 - 🌱 I’m currently learning ...
-C#, Asp.Net, Python, Web Development, DSA, and Engineering
+C#, Asp.NetCore, Python, Web Development, DSA, and SWE
 - 💞️ I’m looking to collaborate on ...
 An open source project or any type of project for my portfolio
 - 📫 How to reach me ... drossbossd@gmail.com